opencog/sensory/examples/README.md

 Examples
 --------
-Only one example so far:
+Only two examples so far:

 * `file-read.scm` -- stream file contents to StreamValue
+* `file-write.scm` -- stream Atoms/Values to a file.